krishna2/krishna2.github.io/tsk.md

    - The author's Tamil scriptural references are a joy as I am a native Tamil speaker.
    - The author also calls out various sayings by Sri Ramakrishna Paramahamsa, Swami Vivekananda, Bhagavan Ramana Maharishi, Sri Kanchi Mahaperiyava, Sri Sathya Sai Baba, Swami Paramarthanananda and others.
    - The comparison of Dvaita, Vishishtadvaita and Advaita at various shlokas are beautiful too.
 In addition, the consolidation of it all as a coherent message of how we can get started and get a holistic sense of it all is super useful.
+   - There are additional discussions on Dhyana (Meditation) and the Ashtanga Yoga.

 10. Even more unique groupings of sets of shlokas are a great reference.
 A few to call out:
     - Chapter 2 : Sthitha prajnya